Speedrunner007/Speedrunner007/README.md

-- 👋 Hi, I’m @Speedrunner007
+- 👋 Hi, I’m Jayahemanth P
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning discord.py and discord.js
-- 💞️ I’m currently making a discord music bot like Rythm
+- 💞️ I’m currently developing games for Termento, like Will's Adventure
-- 📫 How to reach me: Discord(Speedrunner007#1684), Email(jayahemanth07@gmail.com)
+- 📫 How to reach me:  Email(jayahemanth07@gmail.com)

 <!---
 Speedrunner007/Speedrunner007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.